Your Complete Dyslexia Support Hub

 Educational Resource Disclaimer

 This platform provides educational information and tools based on evidence-based research about dyslexia.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified healthcare providers, educational psychologists, or specialist teachers with any questions regarding dyslexia or learning differences.
 The screening tools provided are for informational purposes only and cannot diagnose dyslexia—only qualified professionals can provide formal diagnosis and assessment.
-Content is sourced from reputable organizations including the NHS, British Dyslexia Association, International Dyslexia Association, Yale Center for Dyslexia & Creativity, and peer-reviewed research.
+Content is sourced from reputable organisations including the NHS, British Dyslexia Association, International Dyslexia Association, Yale Center for Dyslexia & Creativity, and peer-reviewed research.

 Privacy: This application stores all data locally on your device.
 No personal information is sent to external servers.
 You can clear your data at any time through your browser settings.